Why Trust This Analysis

 - What to wear to court — the complete national guide for testifying litigants

 Editor’s note (May 28, 2026 — substantially rewritten): The original April 30, 2026 version of this post analyzed two pending Hochul tort-reform proposals.
 On May 27, 2026, the FY27 budget package was announced and the auto-insurance tort reforms became law as part of S9008-C / A10008-C, Part EE.
-This article has been rewritten end-to-end to reflect the enacted statute — the 90/180 deletion in Insurance Law §5102(d), fault-first sequencing in §5104(a), the Article 51 mostly-at-fault bar in new CPLR §1411(b), the $100,000 non-economic cap for specified bad actors in new §5104(d), and the repeal of CPLR §1602(6) bringing motor-vehicle defendants inside Article 16’s several-liability limitation.
-Part FF’s separate no-fault denial-timing amendment to Insurance Law §5106(a) is addressed as a sidebar.
+This article has been rewritten end-to-end to reflect the enacted statute — the 90/180 deletion in Insurance Law §5102(d), fault-first sequencing in §5104(a), the Article 51 mostly-at-fault bar in new CPLR §1411(b), and the $100,000 non-economic cap for specified bad actors in new §5104(d).
+Correction (June 11, 2026, per Jason Tenenbaum’s review): earlier versions of this article described a repeal of CPLR §1602(6) and a Part FF no-fault denial-timing amendment to Insurance Law §5106(a); the joint-and-several change did not pass in any form and those descriptions have been removed.
 The companion news analysis of DFS Acting Superintendent Kaitlin Asrow’s remarks to the insurance industry at the NYIA 2026 Annual Conference in Bolton Landing is published separately: DFS Told Insurers What NY Auto Tort Reform Really Means.
 We will continue to update this analysis as DFS guidance, rate filings, and court decisions interpret the new statute.

 Legal Context